 - CNN-NP (Certified Nephrology Nurse – Nurse Practitioner) for nurse practitioners with at least 2,0000 hours practicing in nephrology;

-- CNN (Certified Nephrology Nurse) for registered nurses with at least 3,000 hours in multiple fields of nephrology;
+- CNN (Certified Nephrology Nurse) for registered nurses with at least 3,000 hours of experience in multiple fields of nephrology;

 - CDN (Certified Dialysis Nurse) for registered nurses with at least 2,000 hours caring for patients who may require dialysis;